Introduction to OLAP

 The OLAP is OLAP (Online Analytical Processing) is a powerful technology behind many Business Intelligence (BI) applications that discovers data, report viewing capabilities, complex analytical calculations, and predictive “what if” scenario, budget planning, forecast planning.

-For example, a user can request that data be analyzed to display a spreadsheet showing all the movie’s release in Mumbai in the month of August, compare revenue figures with those for the same movie in December and then see a comparison of other movies to check whether achieved higher success and become a profitable or not, in the same time period.
+For example, a user can request that data be analyzed to display a spreadsheet showing all the movie’s releases in Mumbai in the month of August, compare revenue figures with those for the same movie in December, and then see a comparison of other movies to check whether achieved higher success and become a profitable or not, in the same time period.
 So by this analysis, will be able to take the decision that where the movie should be released and by which they get more profit and even this kind of data analysis help to plan marketing strategy like where to do marketing, how to do, through which channel to do and so on.

-Now we will see how OLAP works – The data is first collected from multiple data sources (like a spreadsheet, video, XML, etc.) and stored in data warehouses, which then cleansed and organized into data cubes.
+Now we will see how OLAP works – The data is first collected from multiple data sources (like a spreadsheet, video, XML, etc.) and stored in data warehouses, which are then cleaned and organized into data cubes.
 The term cube is using cube because it is categorized by three dimensions which can even be categorized by multi-dimensions.
 So each it cube contains data categorized by some dimensions (such as customers, time period, geographic sales region and product) derived by multidimensional tables in the data warehouses.
 The dimensions can be populated by members or for dimensions that can take the value such as customer names, countries and months that are organized hierarchically and want to perform the analysis on the specific values.
 The OLAP cubes are pre-summarized on the frequent queries across dimensions which improve query execution time over relational databases.
 So like this, it works to facilitate a different kind of analysis within a time.